Find your perfect hike. Book a call with Anna

 Tarawera - Whirinaki

-A leisurely start after packing all our kit and driving east, into the rugged forest ranges of Te Urewera.
+After packing all our kit and driving east, into the rugged forest ranges of Te Urewera.
 This is the traditional home of the Tūhoe (Māori tribe) and one of the last places to have been reached by European settlers.

 Urewera-Whirinaki wilderness, vast lowland areas untouched by civilisation.